 ASRock Z370 Taichi Review

 In this chipset, we get a 12-phase power delivery system and a bigger heat sink connected by a copper heat pipe to spread the thermal load.
 The rear i/o ditches the kind of ridiculous legacy Port config for a more traditional approach including AC Wi-Fi and dual Gigabit LAN ports.
 You can hook storage devices up to 3 M.2 slots or 8 SATA ports and the type C internal header sticks around as well.
 It is one of the best motherboards for i7-8700k for gaming and normal usage on the market!
 It brings out the true performance of your processor and other hardware.

 The RGB illumination around the gear-shaped chipset heatsink is well implemented, and you also get an RGB header down along the bottom edge.
 All 3 PCIe slots are beefed up with steel reinforcements, and the Dr Debug LED hangs out down there to the right.

 There’s even a physical switch on the upper right that you can flip to enable XMP memory profiles.
 This is a fun feature, but we think we would have rather had a power button here instead or maybe even in addition to.
-As we get into the higher priced products, there are certain luxuries that we would like to see included, although it’s by no means a deal breaker.
+As we get into the higher-priced products, there are certain luxuries that we would like to see included, although it’s by no means a deal-breaker.

-Gigabyte Z370 AORUS Gaming 7 Review (Extra Features)
+Gigabyte Z370 Aorus Gaming 7 Review (Extra Features)

 It has eight hybrid fan headers for powering either a pump or PWM fan, along with nine different thermal sensors.
 A new 60-amp smart power stages handle power delivery in a 10-phase configuration.
 This setup allows better cooling and the VRM heatsinks and included fan certainly is up to the task of making sure your overclock is maxed out.
 The rear I/O does lack Wi-Fi but has plenty of other connectivity, including dual land ports and gold-plated audio jacks.